grynoch/mintDOI4OpenRepository/README.md

 # Mint DOI for Open Repository
 Created by Tess Grynoch and Lisa Palmer

-Script for minting a DOI with the DataCite API using metadata from an Open Repository instance (DSpace 5) via the Open Repository API.
+Script for minting a draft DOI with the DataCite API using metadata from an Open Repository instance (DSpace 5) via the Open Repository API.

 ## Requirements:
 - Python 3 (with json, requests, and re libraries)